thomas-ziirsen/web-component-vs-code-extension/README.md

 ## What does it solve?

 This extension has been created to improve development of Web Components created with JavaScript or TypeScript.
-It syntax highlights HTML inside ES6 string literals, format and indents.
+It syntax highlights HTML inside ES6 string literals, formats and indents.

 ## Usage

 Use `/*html*/` to let VS Code know which literals to apply it to.

+It will format the document on save, if enabled, and with the format keybinding `alt+shift+f`

 ## Example

 ![](https://github.com/thomas-ziirsen/web-component-vs-code-extension/raw/main/src/images/usage.png)

+## To come
+Support for CSS syntax and formatting

 ## Inspiration for this extension is from